jamakyework/GymBuddy/readme.md

 * [x] I want users to create exercises.
 * [x] I want users to be able to view workouts.
 * [x] I want users to be able to view exercises.
-* [x] I want click to view/exercises and display in modal window or ng route
+* [x] I want click to view/exercises and display in modal window

 Goals:
 ------